 If a teacher recognizes cheating or plagiarism, or even suspects such a case, they must take immediate steps to address it.
-All students at our school are expected to live up to the highest standards of academic honesty.
+All students at Bonduel Middle School are expected to live up to the highest standards of academic honesty.

 CO-CURRICULAR ACTIVITIES/ATHLETICS